adamziel/mysql_merge/README.md

 5. run as: python run.py

 *This script will change some of your PK's.
 It will rollback all changes in case of any error, but you should backup all your data before using it anyway!*
-*While PK values will not remain the same, but all foreign keys and looks-like-it's-FK columns will be updated accordingly*
+*While PK values will not remain the same, all foreign keys and looks-like-it's-FK columns will be updated accordingly*

 ###What it does in details:
 1. Maps all tables, columns, relations and unique/primary indexes